frederickjodozi/react-around-api-full/README.md

-# *react-around-api-full: My final project at Practicum!!!*
+# *react-around-api-full: My final project at TripleTen!*

 This project consists of my first Fullstack application.
 It uses a Build version from the react-around-auth project for it's Frontend and integrates it to a fully working Backend Api for user authorization and data collection.